santiagopoblete/NbaScoringTendencies/README.md

-# Investigating Shooting Tendencies in the Modern Era of Basketball.
+# Investigating Scoring Tendencies in the Modern Era of Basketball.
 _by Santiago Eduardo Poblete Talamante_

 ## Why am I doing this?